yellomango9/Alpha-Lab-IT-Complaint-Portal/guides/SYSTEM_STATUS_FINAL.md

 ---

 **🚀 Ready for launch!
-The Alpha Lab IT Complaint Portal is production-ready and awaiting deployment.**
+The AMC Complaint Portal is production-ready and awaiting deployment.**

 *Last validated: July 28, 2025 - All systems operational*